tarantool/doc/doc/contributing/docs/terms.rst

 Define terms by explaining concepts
 -----------------------------------

-Definitions for the most important concepts, as well as for concepts unique to Tarantool, always have to be included in our documentation.
+We always want to document definitions for the most important concepts, as well as for concepts unique to Tarantool.

 Define every term in the document that you find most appropriate for it.
-You don't have to create a dedicated glossary page with all the definitions.
+You don't have to create a dedicated glossary page containing all the definitions.

 To define a term, use the ``glossary`` directive in the following way: